themaplelab/swan/tests/README.md

 ### Swift Package Manager Tests

 Add your code to `Sources/main.swift` (single source file only) and `Package.swift`.
 You must configure Package.swift to have the following target options.
+This only works for Swift 5+.

 ```
 swiftSettings: [